-- a) "To encourage the most efficient use of resources and to reduce environmental harm in accordance with the principles of ecologically sustainable development, - b) To ensure that resource management options are considered against a hierarchy of the following order: - i.
+a) "To encourage the most efficient use of resources and to reduce environmental harm in accordance with the principles of ecologically sustainable development,

+- b) To ensure that resource management options are considered against a hierarchy of the following order: - i.
 Avoidance of unnecessary resource consumption, - ii.
 Resource recovery (including reuse, reprocessing, recycling and energy recovery), - iii.
-Disposal, - c) To provide for the continual reduction in waste generation, - d) To minimise the consumption of natural resources and the final disposal of waste by encouraging the avoidance of waste and the reuse and recycling of waste, - e) To ensure that industry shares with the community the responsibility for reducing and dealing with waste, - f) To ensure the efficient funding of waste and resource management planning, programs and service delivery, - g) To achieve integrated waste and resource management planning, programs and service delivery on a State-wide basis, - h) To assist in the achievement of the objectives of the Protection of the Environment Operations Act 1997."
+Disposal, - c) To provide for the continual reduction in waste generation, - d) To minimise the consumption of natural resources and the final disposal of waste by encouraging the avoidance of waste and the reuse and recycling of waste, - e) To ensure that industry shares with the community the responsibility for reducing and dealing with waste, - f) To ensure the efficient funding of waste and resource management planning, programs and service delivery, - g) To achieve integrated waste and resource management planning, programs and service delivery on a State-wide basis. - h) To assist in the achievement of the objectives of the Protection of the Environment Operations Act 1997."

-Having regard to Part 4.4 of this report, it is recommended that a CEMP be prepared by the principal contractor for the proposed activity prior to the commencement of work to ensure that no offensive noise, spills, leaks or discharge to the stormwater occurs as a result of the proposed activity and to ensure that all waste recovered from the site will be managed appropriately.
+A site specific CEMP has been prepared by Zoic Environmental Pty Ltd for the proposed activity prior to the commencement of work to ensure that no offensive noise, spills, leaks or discharge to the stormwater occurs as a result of the proposed activity and to ensure that all waste recovered from the site will be managed appropriately.